bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 2: 00:34:32

-And then there's half aggregation, which is different.
+And then there's half-aggregation, which is different.
 How so?

 Speaker 1: 00:34:37

-Like what we talked about so far is what we also call full aggregation.
+Like what we talked about so far is what we also call full-aggregation.
-And it's, we call it full aggregation because if you have ends, in a sense, like you have N parties, they all have their public keys, they all have their messages or their transactions, and the resulting signature you aggregate is really just, it looks like one, or it has the size of one signature.
+And it's, we call it full-aggregation because if you have ends, in a sense, like you have N parties, they all have their public keys, they all have their messages or their transactions, and the resulting signature you aggregate is really just, it looks like one, or it has the size of one signature.
 So it's really like you compress it to, like you have n parties involved, n messages involved.

 Speaker 0: 00:35:05